Bhavsar13/PROJECT/README.md

 XAMPP installed with Apache version 2.4.52 and PHP version 7.4.28.
 Installation Steps:
 1. Downloading the Project Files:
-Visit [provide link] to download the project files.

 Save the downloaded file to your local machine.
 2. Extracting Zip Files:
 Locate the downloaded zip file and extract it to your XAMPP htdocs directory.